-In cybersecurity, the things to consider are endless.
-Before we get ahead of ourselves, let’s make sure we fully understand three fundamental concepts of security:
+In cybersecurity, the factors to consider are endless.
+Before we get ahead of ourselves, let’s make sure we fully understand three fundamental concepts of security: vulnerabilities, threats and risk.

-In this article, we’ll look at these security concepts in depth and hear from industry experts.
-Explore the CIA triad for another core security concept.
+In this article, we’ll look at these security concepts in depth and hear from industry experts for their up-to-the-minute takes.

 Vulnerability vs threat vs risk